pooltogether/uniform-random-number/README.md

 # Uniform Random Number

-This Solidity library eliminates module bias when using a random number to select out of a limited range of numbers.
+This Solidity library eliminates module bias when using a large number to select from a limited range of numbers.

 For example: